Congregation Sha'arai Shomayim (Mobile, Alabama)

+The congregation is a founding member of the Reform Union of American Hebrew Congregations, established in 1873.

 History

-The first permanent Jewish presence in Mobile can be documented back to 1763.
+The first permanent Jewish presence in Mobile can be documented from 1763.
 Most of these early Jews were merchants and traders, having moved to Mobile after the French lost their North American possessions to Great Britain in the Treaty of Paris.
 Jews were not allowed to officially reside in colonial French Louisiana due to the infamous Code Noir, a decree passed by France's King Louis XIV in 1685.
 It is known that the code was rarely enforced in the colony, but there is no documentation of Jews residing in Mobile at that time.

 The first prominent Jewish citizens of Mobile were George Davis, an Englishman from Tuscaloosa, Alabama; Dr. Solomon Mordecai from North Carolina; and Philip Phillips, an attorney from Charleston, South Carolina.
 Phillips was later elected to the Alabama State Legislature and then to the United States Congress.
 By the time of Phillips election to Congress in 1853, over fifty Jewish families were living in Mobile.
 Although no records survive that document the spiritual activities of Mobile's earliest Jewish citizens, on June 22, 1841 Congregation Sha'arai Shomayim purchased plots in the city's Magnolia Cemetery.

 Despite the earlier purchase of burial plots, the congregation did not become officially organized until January 25, 1844 when a constitution and bylaws were registered with the Mobile County Probate Court.
 The constitution was signed by Israel Jones, president; David Solomon, vice-president; L.H.
 Goldsmith, treasurer; and D. Unger, B.L.
 Tim, and Roshon as trustees.
 The congregation's full name in the document is listed as Sha’arai Shomayim U - Maskil El Dol or Gates of Heaven and Society of Friends of the Needy.
 At the time of organization, the congregation had over fifty contributing members.
 They then began planning the erection of a place of worship.